2004 FA Community Shield: Background

 Founded in 1908 as a successor to the Sheriff of London Charity Shield, the FA Community Shield began as a contest between the respective champions of the Football League and Southern League, although in 1913, it was played between an Amateurs XI and a Professionals XI.
 In 1921, it was played by the league champions of the top division and FA Cup winners for the first time.
 Wembley Stadium acted as the host of the Shield from 1974.
 Cardiff's Millennium Stadium was hosting the Shield for the fourth time; it took over as the venue for the event while Wembley Stadium underwent a six-year renovation between 2001 and 2006.

 Arsenal qualified for the 2004 FA Community Shield as winners of the Premier League.
 They finished their league campaign without a single defeat and earned the nickname "The Invincibles", akin to the Preston North End team that went unbeaten in the inaugural Football League season.
 The other Community Shield place went to Manchester United who had defeated Millwall 3–0 in the 2004 FA Cup Final.
-This was the fifth meeting between the two clubs in the Community Shield; Arsenal had won three of those meetings to Manchester United's two.
+This was the sixth meeting between the two clubs in the Community Shield; Arsenal had won three of those previous meetings to Manchester United's two.

 Meetings between Manchester United and Arsenal were often eventful encounters, as both clubs vied for domestic honours.
 A goalless draw between the two clubs in September 2003, in which Ruud van Nistelrooy missed a penalty in stoppage time, resulted in an altercation between both teams.
 Several Arsenal players were charged and fined accordingly by The Football Association (FA) for instigating the brawl; the club was later fined £175,000, the largest ever given to a club by the FA.

 Pre-match

 Manchester United manager Sir Alex Ferguson said in his press conference: "The game will be competitive.
 Prestige comes into it, pride comes into it, so it is always competitive when we play Arsenal."
 He wanted to use the game as a means of preparing his team for their UEFA Champions League third qualifying round game against Dinamo București the following Wednesday.
 Ferguson was concerned about the state of his squad, with several first team players injured.
-He was irked that senior players Cristiano Ronaldo and Gabriel Heinze were absent, on duty for their respective national teams at the Summer Olympics: "Apparently, it's supposed to be for amateurs, and money earned is put in trust, but we will be paying their wages while they are away so I don't know what that's all about."
+He was irked that senior players Cristiano Ronaldo and new signing Gabriel Heinze were absent, on duty for their respective national teams at the Summer Olympics: "Apparently, it's supposed to be for amateurs, and money earned is put in trust, but we will be paying their wages while they are away so I don't know what that's all about."